dbcook/openrocket-database/README.md

 * Fixes
   * Remove asterisk from Estes LaunchLug_0.25_x_2.0 PN to avoid PN handling in OR
   * Add missing Semroc BTC-70HY and fix mass of Semroc BTC-70VY, was swapped with BTC-70HY
-  * Discovered Semroc metric nose cones BNC-Txxxx are all missing
   * Add missing carpet thread material to estes_classic file
 * Additions
-  * Finished off Semroc balsa reducers, launch lugs and parachutes
+  * Finished off Semroc balsa reducers, launch lugs, parachutes and streamers
   * New file with extended discussion of Estes history and brands
   * Discussion of company history and data availability for Giant Leap Rocketry
   * Obtained LOC centering ring thickness for several missing ones
   * Noted some data inconsistencies on sub-1-inch LOC tubes
+* Problems found but not fixed yet
+  * Semroc metric nose cones BNC-Txxxx are all missing
+  * Semroc TA-T40-65 is missing

 0.9.0.18 - Mar/Apr 2018
 * Fixes